 • Demonstrate an understanding of the scientific process by:

-• Developing a research question, a hypothesis, an experimental design, and a prediction.
+• Developing a research question, a hypothesis, a prediction, and an experimental design.

 • Collecting, organizing, analyzing, interpreting, and presenting quantitative and qualitative data to address a research question.